 Velvet Leaf or Heart Leaf Philodendron

 Philodendron hederaceum (Jacq.)
 Schott is the correct and accepted scientific name for this species of Philodendron.
-It was named ad described as such by Heinrich Wilhelm Schott in Wiener Zeitschrift für Kunst in 1829.
+The genus and species were named ad described as such by Heinrich Wilhelm Schott in Wiener Zeitschrift für Kunst in 1829.
 It was first named Arum hederaceum by Nicolaus Joseph von Jacquin in Enumeratio Systematica Plantarum in 1760.

 Suzanne had bought two Philodendrons from Lowe’s before she became ill in January 2009 (She passed on March 30, 2009).
 One had shiny dark green leaves and the other had velvety leaves with kind of maroon color.
 The tag with one with green leaves said Philodendron scandens and the other said Philodendron scandens micans.